Sarpreet Singh: TSC

+Loan to Wellington Phoenix

+In February 2026, Singh returned to Wellington Phoenix on loan until the end of the 2025–26 season.
+Singh made his return on 13 February in a 2–2 draw with Western Sydney Wanderers but was substituted due to injury.
+It was later confirmed that he had suffered a medial collateral ligament (MCL) injury, sidelining him for up to eight weeks.
+He made his return from injury on 24 April in the final game of Phoenix’s season, a 4–0 loss to Macarthur.
+During his loan spell he made 2 appearances without registering a goal or assist.

 International career

 Singh's first international appearances for New Zealand came at under-17 level, being named to the 20-man squad for the 2015 OFC U-17 Championship.

 Singh competed for New Zealand at the 2017 FIFA U-20 World Cup, being knocked out by the United States in the round of 16.
 Singh also appeared for New Zealand in the 2019 FIFA U-20 World Cup, being knocked out by Colombia in the round of 16 via penalty shootout following a 1–1 draw after extra time.

-Singh earned his first senior national team call-up for a friendly match against Canada on 24 March in Murcia.
+Singh earned his first senior national team call-up for a friendly match against Canada on 24 March 2018 in Murcia.
 He was substituted on in the second half of a 1–0 loss.
 Sarpreet scored his first goal for New Zealand on 2 June 2018, against Kenya in the 2018 Intercontinental Cup.
 In the same tournament, he provided both assists as his team defeated India 2–1.

-Style of play

-Solely appearing as an attacking midfielder for the Wellington Phoenix but often deployed as a deep-lying playmaker or winger for Bayern Munich II, the left-footed Singh acted as primary playmaker for the Phoenix under Marko Rudan during the 2018–19 A-League season.
-With a nimble gait and quick turn of pace, alongside exceptional vision and creativity for his age, Singh has earned comparisons to German attacking midfielder Mesut Özil.
+Singh was named in New Zealand's Squad for the 2026 FIFA World Cup, becoming the first player of Indian heritage to appear at a FIFA World Cup since Vikash Dhorasoo represented France in 2006.